thetillhoff/temingo/README.md

 --componentExtension, -c, default ".component": Sets the extension of the component files."
 --temingoignore, default ".temingoignore": Sets the path to the ignore file.
 --watch, -w, default false: Watches the inputDir and the temingoignore.
+--dry-run, default false: If enabled, will not touch the outputDir.
 --verbose, -v, default false: Enables the debug mode which prints more logs.
 ```